-After becoming increasingly disillusioned with his position at the Des Moines Art Center, Kirschenbaum and his wife planned to return to Pennsylvania, but in 1967, he was offered a position as principal painting instructor at Drake University in Des Moines.
-Kirschenbaum would go on to teach at this institution for the rest of his life.
-His curriculum recreated his own interdisciplinary and dynamic education.
-He committed himself to teaching his students about art history, literature, philosophy, and music in addition to painting technique.
-A celebrated professor, he received a Levitt distinguished professorship from Drake University in 1984 and the President’s Award for Outstanding Undergraduate Teaching in 1989.
+In 1963. the Director of the Des Moines Art Center offered Kirschenbaum the position of artist-in-residence.
+With their infant son, the couple moved to Iowa, returning to Meshoppen for summers.
+Just as they were contemplating a return to Pennsylvania, in 1967, Kirschenbaum was offered a teaching position at Drake University, also in Des Moines.
+He accepted, thinking it was a stopgap on the way back east.
+Instead, Drake University became Kirschenbaum’s professional home, where he fully realized his talents as a painter and a teacher.
+The curriculum he fashioned there recreated his own interdisciplinary and dynamic education.
+Kirschenbaum introduced his students to the study of art history, literature, philosophy, and music, in addition to instructing in painting technique.
+A beloved professor, Kirschenbaum received a Levitt distinguished professorship from Drake University in 1984 and the President’s Award for Outstanding Undergraduate Teaching in 1989.

 Kirschenbaum died of cancer in 2000.
-His legacy lives on today in public and private collections nationally and internationally.
+His legacy remains today in public and private collections nationally and internationally.
 The Des Moines Art Center has held two solo exhibitions devoted to the artist: Jules Kirschenbaum: Painting Survey, 1950–1983 (1984) and Jules Kirschenbaum: The Last Paintings, 1992–1999 (2001), which focused on his later work.
 In 2006, The University of Iowa Museum staged the retrospective, Jules Kirschenbaum: The Need to Dream of Some Transcendent Meaning.
 Kirschenbaum’s paintings are included in the collection of The Metropolitan Museum of Art, New York; The Des Moines Art Center, Iowa; The Hirshhorn Museum and Sculpture Garden, Washington D.C.; The National Academy of Design, New York; the Sheldon Memorial Art Gallery, Lincoln, Nebraska; and The Butler Institute of American Art, Youngstown, Ohio.